isabella232/website-27/docs/bebop/source/includes/_go_deeper.md

  upgrading the android NDK.

-The command to build the SDK for Android platform is :<br/>
+The command to build the SDK for Android platform is:<br/>
 `./build.sh -p Android-forall -t build-sdk -j`<br/>
 The output will be in \<SDK\>/out/Android-*VARIANT*/staging/usr/<br/>